-In this program, students focus on networking, operating systems, system administration, virtualization, and security related to new computer networks and the maintenance of existing computer networks.
-As an official Cisco Networking Academy partner, certified instructors assist students preparing for industry recognized certifications such as the Cisco Certified Network Associate (CCNA) Routing and Switching.
-Students gain experience in problem solving, and effective oral and written communications through examination of current industry trends and requirements.
-Students acquire professional and entrepreneurial skills for industry and self-employment, as well as real life experience through participation in co-op work terms.
+In this program, students focus on networking, operating systems, system administration, cloud computing, and security related to new computer networks and the maintenance of existing computer networks.
+As an official Cisco Networking Academy partner, certified instructors assist students preparing for industry-recognized certifications such as the Cisco Certified Network Associate (CCNA) Routing and Switching.
+Students gain experience in problem-solving, and effective oral and written communications through examination of current industry trends and requirements.
+Students acquire professional and entrepreneurial skills for industry and self-employment, as well as practical experience through participation in a co-op work term.

 Tuition and fees